awaescher/llmaid/README.md

 ---

-### 💬 But there is GitHub Copilot, Cursor, Claude Code, OpenCode and so many more.
-Isn't llmaid outdated?

-Yes, very.
-But it serves a slightly different use-case.

-These partly autonomous agents are amazing but they cannot be used to fix typos or add documentation in every single code file of a repository.
-These tools work in a different way and need to minimize their context while navigating through your codebase.

-llmaid is different: Every file is a new conversation.
-While there is no autonomous intelligence, it can review or edit every file in total based on your instructions.
-This is handy to find things in your codebase you could not search with RegEx, for example.
-The feature of writing the LLM response back also enables batch-processing of every single file in the codebase, like "fix all typos".

----

 > [!NOTE]
 > 1. Paid services such as ChatGPT can cause high API costs if they are used with many files.
 Double check your config.
 > 2. You may get lower quality when using local models with [Ollama](https://ollama.com) or [LM Studio](https://lmstudio.ai), but it's completely free and your files will never leave your computer.

+---

+### 💬 Is this thing competing with GitHub Copilot, Cursor, Claude Code, OpenCode and so many more?

+No. It serves a slightly different use-case.

+These partly autonomous agents are amazing and way more sophisticated.
+But they cannot be used to fix typos or add documentation in every single code file of a repository.
+These tools work in a different way and need to minimize their context while navigating through your file structure.
+They need something to find and work on - they can't possibly change _everything_.

+llmaid is different: Every file is a new conversation.
+While there is no autonomous intelligence, it can review or edit every single file based on your instructions.
+This is handy to find or edit things in your files you could not search for.
+The feature of writing the LLM response back also enables batch-processing of every single file in the codebase, like "fix all typos".

+#### **tl;dr**
+If you ask Claude Code to fix every typo in your code base, it will try to find the most common typos with RegEx.
+But that won't help you. llmaid will send every single file you want with a prompt to an LLM and output the answer or even rewrite these files with the LLM response - and with that eliminate every typo in a text file.

 ![image](https://github.com/user-attachments/assets/015ba09b-4ce5-439f-a6af-4e20da6e511e)